BiosBoy/coconat/README.md

    ```
     yarn jest ./*/**.test.*
    ```
+That's all what you need to start build your own project!
+Have fun and happy coding! :)

 # What is you have out of the box?
  ## Webpack:
  * Fully support all Webpack 4^ possibilities.